 Great for: Agility and ball control.

 How to play: Based on the playground game, with one football taking the place of several marbles.
 The first player kicks the ball and once it stops, the second player then kicks theirs, attempting to make contact with it.
 If the second player succeeds, they get a point.
 If not, then the first player gets an opportunity to make contact with the second player's ball.
-For ultimate enjoyment, this game should be played quickly, with very few pauses.
+For the ultimate enjoyment, this game should be played quickly, with very few pauses.

-Good for: Passing skills and shot placement.
+Good for: Passing skills, shot placement and teamwork.